Rhododendron Walk, Ascot, Berkshire, SL5 8PN

 Forest School at Ascot Heath

-Our Forest School leader is Ms Ringrose
+Our Forest School leader is Miss Ringrose

 Our Vision